mw44118/pitz/pitz/docs/main-idea.rst

   everything in one big file, spread stuff out across lots and lots of files.
 This will make tracking revisions with whatever SCM you use much easier.

-* For all the data stored in yaml files, pitz will build a big fat EAV (entity-attribute-value) data structure.

 * All queries can be thought of lists of attribute-value pairs.
 Here is how to ask for all milestones with release dates in 2008 or 2009: